 Before you do anything else, it is advisable to setup any smart home devices you already have - smart heating, lights, cameras, plugs - in most cases you'll want these setup as advised before you do anything with Alexa.

 Basically, follow the manufacturer's instructions to get those devices working.
-This usually involves plugging it in, connecting a hub to your router, installing the app, searching for your device and entering a passcode.
+This usually involves plugging it in, connecting a hub to your router (if there is one_, installing the app, searching for your device and entering a passcode.

 There are a huge range of devices that work with Alexa, here's a quick run-down of some of the best Alexa compatible smart home options:

 Do I need everything on the same platform?